VisDunneRight/rel-diag_mturk/README.md

 Run in the terminal.
 Pass in one of these arguments:

 - `test`: Creates the basic qualification.
-- `custom`: Creates a custom qualification for invited workers only, e.g,. those who had errors taking the test.
+- `custom`: Creates a custom qualification for invited workers only, e.g., those who had errors taking the test.
 - `test_taken`: Creates a test taken qualification to eliminate workers who have taken the test previously.

-E.g., inside the virtual environment you'll need to run both:
+E.g., inside the virtual environment, you'll need to run both:

 ```
 python ./create_qualification.py test